ajvincent/es-membrane/source/ProxyHandlers/README.md

 ### Master

 This ProxyHandler constructor is for Membrane proxies overall.
 It's basically a LinkedList handler of LinkedList handlers, each of which has their own specific task.
 There are four named LinkedList instances under each Master:
-* "outbound", for invariants on exiting an object graph
+* "outbound", for managing certain outbound operations (and invariants if desirable)
 * "wrapping", for converting from one object graph to another
 * "distortions", for applying distortions to a membrane proxy
-* "inbound", for invariants on entering an object graph
+* "inbound", for managing certain operations going to the underlying target (and invariants if desirable)

+The "invariant-out" and "invariant-in" sub-lists may only be available with a debug setting, as this time to be determined.

 ### ConvertFromShadow